 Avoid drinking large amounts of alcohol.
 Heavy drinking can make it harder for your body to absorb cyanocobalamin.

 Oral cyanocobalamin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Cyanocobalamin may cause serious side effects.
 Call your doctor at once if you have:

-Common side effects may include:
+Common side effects of cyanocobalamin may include: